Daodejing Chapter 26: the heavy is the root of the light

 The heavy is the root of the light.

-Why would the lord of a great realm,
+Why would a lord of

 「重為輕根,靜為躁君;是以聖人終日行不離輜重,雖有榮觀,燕處超然。奈何萬乘之主,而以身輕天下?輕則失根,躁則失君。」